INFORMSJoC/2023.0250/README.md

 ## Setup and Installation

-To use or compare against any of the sample problem, enter into the appropriate `scripts` subdirectory (labeled for the corresponding sections in the paper) and ``pip``-install the ``REQUIREMENTS`` file for that example.
+To use or compare against any of the sample problems, enter into the appropriate `scripts` subdirectory (labeled for the corresponding sections in the paper) and ``pip``-install the ``REQUIREMENTS`` file for that example.